-- The welfare of the child is paramount - Maintain an attitude of "It could happen here" - Children have a right to feel safe and secure, they cannot learn effectively unless they do so. - All children have a right to be protected from harm and abuse. - All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with statutory guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children. - Whilst the school will work openly with parents as far as possible, it reserves the right to contact Social Care or the Police, without notifying parents if this is believed to be in the child's best interests. - We will always act in the best interests of the child and ensure that our decisions around safeguarding take a child-centred and coordinated approach.
+- The welfare of the child is paramount. - Maintain an attitude of "It could happen here". - Maintain a "zero-tolerance" approach to sexual violence and sexual harassment. - Children have a right to feel safe and secure, they cannot learn effectively unless they do so. - All children have a right to be protected from harm and abuse. - All staff have a role in the prevention of harm and abuse and an equal responsibility to act immediately on any suspicion or disclosure that may indicate a child is at risk of harm, either in the setting or in the community, taking into account contextual safeguarding, in accordance with statutory guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children.

+- Whilst the setting will work openly with parents/carers as far as possible, it reserves the right to contact social care or the police, without notifying parents/carers if this is believed to be in the child's best interests. - We will always act in the best interests of the child and ensure that our decisions around safeguarding take a child-centred and coordinated approach.